-There are 2 main types of cholecystolithiasis:
+There are two main types of cholecystolithiasis:

 - Stones that are made of cholesterol – These are the most common types of cholecystolithiasis.
 By the way, these cholesterol gallstones are not related to cholesterol levels in the blood.

-- Stones that are made of bilirubin: They are formed during hemolysis, that is, when red blood cells are destroyed and this leads to excessive production of bilirubin in the bile that results in the formation of these types of gallstones.
+- Stones that are made of bilirubin: They are formed during hemolysis, that is, when red blood cells are destroyed, and this leads to excessive production of bilirubin in the bile that results in the formation of these types of gallstones.

 The term ” colic ” is not always accurate, as it is usually severe, continuous pain that lasts for several hours.
 The pain is not always circumscribed, it is more intense below the right ribs, but it can also be located along the midline.